solo-io/workshops/gloo-portal/README.md

 # Gloo Portal Workshop

-Gloo Portal provides a framework for managing the definitions of APIs, API client identity, and API policies on top of Gloo Edge or of the Istio Ingress Gateway.
-Vendors of API products can leverage Gloo Portal to secure, manage, and publish their APIs independent of the operations used to manage networking infrastructure.
+Gloo Portal provides a framework for managing APIs' definitions, API client identity, and API policies on top of Gloo Edge or of the Istio Ingress Gateway.
+Vendors of API products can leverage Gloo Portal to secure, manage, and publish their APIs independently of the operations used to manage networking infrastructure.

-The goal of this workshop is to expose some key features of the Gloo Portal like API lifecycle, Authentication, Rebranding, ...
+This workshop aims to expose some key features of the Gloo Portal like API lifecycle, Authentication, Rebranding, ...

 ## OpenAPI vs Swagger

-OpenAPI is a specification, while Swagger are tools for implementing the OpenAPI specification.
+OpenAPI is a specification, while Swagger is a toolset for implementing the OpenAPI specification.

-The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
-When properly defined, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
+The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs, which allows both humans and computers to discover and understand the service's capabilities without access to source code, documentation, or through network traffic inspection.
+When properly defined, a consumer can understand and interact with the remote service with minimal implementation logic.

-Swagger is the name associated with some of the most well-known, and widely used tools for implementing the OpenAPI specification.
-The Swagger toolset includes a mix of open source, free, and commercial tools, which can be used at different stages of the API lifecycle.
+Swagger is the name associated with some of the most well-known and widely used tools for implementing the OpenAPI specification.
+The Swagger toolset includes a mix of open-source, free, and commercial tools, which can be used at different stages of the API lifecycle.

 ## Lab Environment

-The Lab environment consists of a Virtual Machine where you will deploy a Kubernetes cluster using kind.
+The Lab environment consists of a Virtual Machine where you will deploy a Kubernetes cluster using [kind](https://kind.sigs.k8s.io/). \
 You will then deploy Gloo Edge and Gloo Portal on this Kubernetes cluster.

 ## Lab 0: Deploy a Kubernetes Cluster and Keycloak